Upgrading to Coveo for Sitecore Hive Framework: FAQ

 Should I Start My New Site With the New Framework?

 Yes.
 We strongly recommend that new sites use the new framework.
 It’s what the Coveo for Sitecore team will support in the long run.

 To learn how to quickly get started with the Coveo for Sitecore Hive components, see Coveo for Sitecore Hive Getting Started Tutorial.

 Should I Upgrade Immediately to the Coveo Hive Framework?

 Not immediately.
 Extra care was taken to ensure that the Legacy Framework still works properly.
 If your site is already running well, keep it as it is.

-New features of the new framework will not be ported to the legacy framework.
+New features of the new framework won’t be ported to the legacy framework.
 Only critical bug fixes will be applied to the old framework.

 What If I Want to Upgrade?

-The Legacy components are not compatible with the new framework, so you need to start your search interface over.
+The Legacy components aren’t compatible with the new framework, so you need to start your search interface over.

 It takes some work to create a search interface that looks like your older search interface, but you will end up with reusable and easier to maintain components.